 - Participation in a Staff Training Week (see offers below)

 - Participation in workshops and seminars

 At this point, we would also like to refer you to the RWTH-internal offers for continuing and professional education.
 If a similar continuing education service to the one you are considering abroad is offered here at RWTH and it is not apparent that the stay abroad offers added value – other than an understandable motivation for you personally – funding via Erasmus+ would not be justifiable.

 Please note that pure research stays cannot be funded.
 However, as long as it can be demonstrated that you will acquire new and innovative learning and teaching practices during your stay abroad, the specific activity or mobility format plays a subordinate role in determining eligibility for funding.
 More important is the type of staff moblility: participation is not eligible for funding if it is dedicated to only one discipline.

 ERASMUS staff mobility is possible for at least two consecutive days to a maximum of 60 days.
 For RWTH, a maximum of ten working days of staff mobility will be funded by Erasmus+ funds.

 Financial assistance for costs resulting from transportation and accommodations is offered at RWTH Aachen according to the State Travel Costs Act and Cost Reimbursement Ordinance for Abroad.

-No participation fees of any kind are covered by the funding.
+- participation fees of any kind

 Participants must ensure they have sufficient insurance during the stay abroad as the grant and mobility stipend do not include any insurance.